 If you want to have your release removed yourself, you can do so via the option “Takedown from all channels” (tab “Distribution”) for the release in question, or mail to firstname.lastname@example.org.

 No, stores can reserve the right not to post content, or not worldwide, based on, for example, genre, region or content.
 With the largest platforms - iTunes / Apple Music, Spotify, Deezer, Google Play, etc. - we don't often see a release not being posted.
 In the unlikely event that this should happen, unfortunately we cannot change anything.

-Deezer has had an option similar to Spotify for Artists: Deezer Backstage since early 2020.
-Just like with Spotify for Artists, Deezer Backstage allows you to supplement your profile with photos, a biography and links to your social media accounts.
+Deezer has had an option similar to Spotify for Artists since early 2020: Deezer for Creators (formerly Deezer Backstage).
+As with Spotify for Artists, Deezer for Creators allows you to complete your profile with photos, a biography and links to your social media accounts.
 In addition, Deezer also promises that you will gain more insight into the listening behavior of your fans.

 You have the choice to register as an artist, label or manager.
 For your registration you need, among other things, a UPC for one of your releases and you also have to provide the name and email address of your distributor.
 You can also enter links for your profiles on Facebook, Instagram and Twitter, but these are not mandatory.